robarnoldio/robarnold.me/_posts/2020-01-21-list-of-air-plants.md

 42. T. andreana (?) small, with pup (this is a favorite)
 43. T. circinnatiodes (large)
 44. T. tectorum
+45. T. ionatha 'druid'
+46. T. ionatha
+47. (unidentified) probably a hybrid
+48. T. balbisiana
+49. T. balbisiana (?)

 ## My current want list:
 * T. streptophyllum
 * T. tectorum clump
+* T. 'showtime'

 Coming soon: photos of all these.
-I will make a page for each one.
+I will make a page for each one, and probably a collection of the pages.
+Still studying how that works in Jekyll.

+Last update: 2/1/20